 Regardless of how you voted or will vote on Proposition 10 (the “rent control” initiative), I think that we can agree that homelessness is a growing social problem locally and statewide.
 And one cause is the cost of housing, and hence the price of rent.
 But, that’s only part of the story.
 However, clear and decisive data on the phenomenon are as elusive as those who walk the streets, use service-station restrooms, and lack permanent shelter.

 Part of the problem is simply counting how many people are actually homeless.
 That’s because there are two methods used to estimate homelessness, and neither yields results that can be used to create effective solutions.
 The reality may be that there are no programs that directly address the expanse and diversity of the problem.
+Counting the homeless

 Counting the homeless is problematic for both practical and political reasons.
 And, these are buried in the methodology that is employed.
 Researchers rely on two methods: Point-in-time counts and period-prevalence counts.
 Point-in-time (also called cross-sectional) counts attempt to enumerate all of the people who are literally homeless on a given day or during a given week.
 This is the method that will be used when we take our national census in 2020, just as it has been the method used in past censuses.